 These healthy peanut butter oatmeal cookies are easy to adjust to your liking.
 You can mix and match your mix-ins.
-I used chocolate chips but raisins, dries cranberries or blueberries also tastes great.
+Use chocolate chips but raisins, dries cranberries or blueberries also tastes great.
 Feel free to use your favorite here and experiment, that is one of the best things with this recipe, it is so versatile!

 For more healthy breakfast recipes with oats, try these Apple pie baked oats or these Banana blueberry oatmeal muffins.